 The Right to Reside

 For EU / EEA nationals, their ability to live and / or work in Ireland is straightforward.
 Their right to relocate and reside here derives from the fundamental freedoms enshrined in EU law.
-As part of Brexit negotiations to date, it has been indicated that the longstanding Common Travel Area between the UK and Ireland which allows citizens of the two jurisdictions to live and work freely in the other jurisdiction will continue to apply post Brexit.
+The longstanding Common Travel Area between the UK and Ireland which allows citizens of the two jurisdictions to live and work freely in the other jurisdiction will continue to apply post Brexit.
 However, for all non-EEA nationals moving to Ireland, they must obtain permission to remain in the State for any period over and above the short stay 90 day visa.
 When relocating for work, the right to reside will be inextricably linked to an employment permit granted by the Department of Business Enterprise and Innovation.
-This often comes in the form of a Critical Skills Permit and entry visa and separate permission to remain in the form of a stamp endorsement in their passport.
+This often comes in the form of a critical skills permit and entry visa, and separate permission to remain in the form of a stamp endorsement in their passport.
 Such stamps indicate a type of immigration permission and the conditions attached to it.
-The stamp endorsement for critical skills applications generally comes in the form of a Stamp 1 or Stamp IV.
+The stamp endorsement for critical skills permits generally come in the form of a Stamp 1 or Stamp IV.
 The nature of the stamp endorsement will dictate if your time in Ireland will also constitute reckonable residence for the purposes of a subsequent citizenship by naturalisation application.

 Once you have established your right to reside in Ireland, you need to understand how you will be taxed when resident here.
-Without elaborating too much on the core Irish tax constructs of domicile and residence, typically a non-Irish (non-domiciled) individual who is tax resident in Ireland, is taxed on what is known as the remittance basis of taxation which means that they are taxed on Irish source income and Irish capital gains as they arise, but only on foreign income and gains to the extent that such income / gains are remitted into the country (with some limited exceptions).
-This provides a very favourable tax deferral basis unlike the position that applies for Irish resident and domiciled persons, who are taxed on an arising basis on their worldwide income and gains wherever located.
-If structured correctly, the remittance basis will mean income and gains on investments (e.g. a foreign investment portfolio) held outside of Ireland will not come within the charge if the person is here on a short term basis.
+Without elaborating too much on the core Irish tax constructs of domicile and residence, typically a non-Irish (non-domiciled) individual who is tax resident in Ireland, is taxed on what is known as the remittance basis of taxation, which means that they are taxed on Irish source income and Irish capital gains as they arise, but only on foreign source income and gains to the extent that such income and gains are remitted into Ireland (with some limited exceptions).
+This provides a very favourable tax deferral basis unlike the position that applies for Irish resident and domiciled persons, who are taxed on an arising basis on their worldwide income and gains.
+If structured correctly, the remittance basis will mean income and gains on investments (e.g. a foreign investment portfolio) held outside of Ireland will not come within the charge if the person is here on a short term basis (certain regulated funds in an EU / EEA/ OECD juristiction do not qualify for the remittance).
 The remittance basis does not apply to employment income, where the duties of employment are exclusively exercised in Ireland.
 However, there is relief for relocating executives in the form of the Special Assignee Relief Programme (“SARP”).

-Quite apart from the above required income / capital gains tax planning, one of the often overlooked consequences for non-domiciled persons becoming resident in Ireland is that, after five consecutive years of tax residence, any subsequent gifts or inheritance that they receive may fall within the charge to Capital Acquisitions Tax which is a combined gift / inheritance tax regime.
+Quite apart from the above required income / capital gains tax planning, one of the often overlooked consequences for non-domiciled persons becoming resident in Ireland is that, after five consecutive years of tax residence, any subsequent gifts or inheritance that they receive may fall within the charge to Capital Acquisitions Tax, which is Ireland's combined gift / inheritance tax regime.
 There may be an out, depending on the nature of the assets and timing of benefit, if the disponer concerned is domiciled in a state of the United States, but this is specifically a function of the way that the Irish / US Inheritance Tax Double Tax Treaty operates.
-Unfortunately, it is the case that there are only two such treaties that Ireland has that deal with inheritance tax, one being with the US and one being the UK and so therefore the primary domestic charge to Capital Acquisitions Tax can arise for any other foreign individuals, once they have been long term resident in Ireland.
+Unfortunately, it is the case that Ireland has entered into only two such treaties with inheritance tax, one being with the US and one being the UK and so therefore the primary domestic charge to Capital Acquisitions Tax can arise for other juristictions which don't individuals, once they have been long term resident in Ireland.
 Again, it merits careful planning to overcome this issue.